Constructions and performance of hyperbolic and semi-hyperbolic Floquet codes

 The number of data qubits $n=|V|$ in a Floquet code is determined by the number of vertices in the colour code tiling $\mathcal{T}=(V,E,F)$ and the number of logical qubits is given by the dimension of its first homology group $k=\dim H_1$.
 From \Cref{eq:uniform_dim_H_1} and \Cref{eq:semi_hyperbolic_num_vertices} we see that the encoding rate $k/n$ is determined by the plaquette stabiliser weights and the fine-graining parameter $l$.
 No ancilla qubits are required for the EM3 noise model ($n_{anc}=0$), whereas for the SD6 noise model we have $n_{anc}=|E|=3n/2$ ancillas.
 We denote the total number of physical qubits by $n_{tot}\coloneqq n + n_{anc}$.

 The distance of a circuit implementing a Floquet code is the minimum number of error mechanisms required to flip at least one logical observable measurement outcome without flipping the outcome of any detectors.
 Therefore the distance depends not only on the colour code tiling used to define the Floquet code, but also the choice of circuit and noise model.
 We consider three different types of distance of a Floquet code.
 One of these is a ``circuit agnostic'' distance which we will refer to as the Floquet code's \textit{embedded distance}.
 The embedded distance $d$ of a Floquet code is defined to be the smallest distance of any of its three embedded 2D homological codes (the smallest homologically non-trivial cycle or co-cycle in $\mathcal{T}^*_R$, $\mathcal{T}^*_G$ or $\mathcal{T}^*_B$).
-The embedded distance is more efficient to compute than the distance of a Floquet code circuit, since it involves shortest path searches on the 2D restricted lattices (using the method described in Appendix B of ~\cite{breuckmann2017semihyperbolic}), rather than on the much larger 3D detector graph associated with a specific circuit over many rounds (which we compute with the method to fine a shortest graphlike error in Stim~\cite{Gidney2021stimfaststabilizer}).
+The embedded distance is more efficient to compute than the distance of a Floquet code circuit, since it involves shortest path searches on the 2D restricted lattices (using the method described in Appendix B of ~\cite{breuckmann2017semihyperbolic}), rather than on the much larger 3D detector graph associated with a specific circuit over many rounds (which we compute using \verb|stim.Circuit.shortest_graphlike_error| in Stim~\cite{Gidney2021stimfaststabilizer}).